Working from home – No Problem!

 The kitchen as our new office for the foreseeable

 With the Covid-19 outbreak seeing many countries in the world in a state of lockdown.
-It is no surprise that all non “key workers” are now being asked to work from home for the foreseeable future.
+It is no surprise that all non “key workers” are now being asked to begin working from home for the foreseeable future.
 The reality of this advice is that for a sizeable amount of workers, this practice is more possible than it has ever been before.
 There are roles like ours in recruitment and many others that can be conducted for a short period from home.
 Interestingly, if this had occurred a mere 10 years earlier, this would not have been the case.
 In this blog, we explore the main reasons why a large number of employees can now still function from home.

 The rise of conference/video calls: do we really need to be in the same office to interact with each other?